 If you have any special paintings or sculptures in your home that are valuable to you, it would be a good idea to hire a removals company that has specialist knowledge of moving fine art objects, especially if they are to be placed in storage for any length of time.
 Have a look at our guide to packing your valuable items, including jewellery and fine art.

 In addition to fine art, pianos will be considered by your removal company to be a specialist item that needs specific attention.
+You can read more about moving pianos further down this page.

 Moving a sofa